 Students will pay the ISA program fee (minus a $200 discount given to OSU students) and GeoBlue international insurance fee.
-A waiver of tuition for Ohio State students that participate on university-approved third-party provider or direct enroll programming is in effect until June 30, 2019.
+A waiver of tuition for Ohio State students that participate on a university-approved, third-party provider or direct enroll program is in effect until June 30, 2021.
 The ISA program fees include in-country tuition, lodging, most meals, on-site orientation, some excursions, and airport transfer.
 Airfare, books and supplies, local transportation, personal expenses, and independent travel are not included in the program fee.

 If students withdraw or become ineligible any time 11 days after the acceptance notification from OSU, they will be held responsible for a $200 cancellation fee.
 Please refer to OIA's Cancellation Policy.

 Students who receive or are eligible to receive a Federal Pell Grant are encouraged to apply for the Benjamin A. Gilman International Scholarship Program.
 This program is Gilman eligible.
 Interested students should first verify their existing award package and make an appointment with Student Financial Aid as needed.
 After researching the scholarship, students wishing to apply for the Gilman International Scholarship should be in touch with the listed education abroad coordinator to begin working on a competitive application.

 Wednesday, January 15, 2020 from 1:00 - 4:00 PM in 179 Enarson Classroom Building

 An ISA representative will be on campus to hold drop-in advising hours.
 Sign in at the front desk in Room 140 Enarson Classroom Building.